 Here at ReviewTrackers we believe that one of the best ways to build your business reputation is by generating online reviews.

-And one of the best ways to generate online reviews is by asking customers to write and post them for you, on major sites like TripAdvisor, Google+, Facebook, Foursquare, etc.
+And one of the best ways to generate online reviews is by asking customers to write and post them for you, on major sites like TripAdvisor, Google My Business, Facebook, Foursquare, etc.

 (We would normally add Yelp to the list, but the popular review site’s content guidelines prevent local businesses from reaching out to customers for reviews.)